PabloLeon/huli-readings/Readings-notes.md

 ### Open questions/limits
+The two main limits regard the representation that people hold over their environment, and the "bag" of heuristics people might have.
+- Representation learning
+  - Some problems might share similar features and require widely different strategies for optimal performance.
+Does this dismiss the learned model, or do people hold more intricate representations over contexts?
+  - How do we learn/represent the features of a problem, especially in high dimensional spaces?
+We discussed the example of chess, where choosing a heuristic becomes irrelevant without an understanding of the board.
+- Strategies
+  - The second limiting assumption, that the authors also pointed out, is about the strategies available to people (The quantitative differences between the model fits should be taken with a grain of salt because [..] of the assumption that people use the exact [..] strategies available to the models and no other strategies. p.42).
+How do people acquire/generate new heuristics (e.g. take the best, weighted additive strategy, ...? )?

 ## Perceptions as Hypothesis, Saccades as experiments (Week 5 - Matt)
 Karl Friston, Rick A Adams, Laurent Perrinet, Michael Breakspear